-- Provisions are formed according to the best estimate of the value of the expected liabilities at the date of the financial statements arising from the company's practice of its activities and its contractual relations with others.
-The provisions formed during the year are included in the item of other expenses in the consolidated statement of profit or loss.
+Provisions are formed according to the best estimate of the value of the expected liabilities at the date of the financial statements arising from the group's practice of its activities and its contractual relations with others.
+The provisions formed during the period are included in the item of other expenses in the consolidated statement of profit or loss.
 The company's management annually reviews and settles these allocations according to the latest developments.
-And discussions and agreements with interested parties. - The usual information about these provisions was not disclosed in accordance with the Egyptian Accounting Standards, as the group's management believes that doing so strongly affects the final settlement of these potential claims.
+And discussions and agreements with interested parties.